JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_dyn.rst

 * :code:`LNUMDIFSV` : Same as LNUMDIFTH but for scalar variables

-* :code:`LZDIFFU` : Flag to apply the horizontal diffusion to potential temperature and vapor mixing ratio according to Zangl (2002) adapted to mountainous topography.
+* :code:`LZDIFFU` : Flag to apply the horizontal diffusion to potential temperature and vapor mixing ratio according to :cite:t:`zangl_stratified_2002` adapted to mountainous topography.
 No amplitude is applied for this type of diffusion.

   * .TRUE. : This horizontal diffusion is applied
   * .FALSE. : This horizontal diffusion is not applied